Amitkumar4920/devlopment1/README.md

 # MERN Stack Food Delivery Application

-This is a full-stack food delivery application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Welcome to our MERN stack food delivery application!
+This project is a full-stack solution utilizing MongoDB, Express.js, React.js, and Node.js to provide a seamless food delivery experience.

 ## Table of Contents